International Trademark Rights

 10. What is the Andean Pact?

-The Andean Pact is an agreement among the member countries of the Andean Community (Bolivia, Colombia, Ecuador and Peru) that provides for one common trademark law among the member countries.
+The Andean Pact is an agreement among the member countries of the Andean Community (Bolivia, Colombia, Ecuador, and Peru) that provides for one common trademark law among the member countries.

 The Andean Pact does not provide for a common trademark registration.
 Rather, it provides for certain reciprocal rights to be available upon request of the trademark owner.
 For example, an entity that first applied for registration of a trademark in a member country may lodge an opposition against a similar mark filed in any of the other member countries.
 Moreover, use of a trademark in any one of the member countries constitutes use in all member countries if the trademark is the subject of an action for cancellation for non-use.

 As trademark rights generally are geographic in scope, it is possible for a trademark to be registered in different countries by different owners.
-Consequently, trademark owners should consider obtaining protection for their marks in all countries or regions of interest in order to secure rights and prevent others from obtaining them.
+Consequently, trademark owners should consider obtaining protection for their marks in all countries or regions of interest in order to secure their rights in the marks and prevent others from obtaining them.
 In a few countries, there can be more than one registration for a trademark, with each registration covering a different geographical region of the country.

 Additional INTA Resources